 The design of this magnificent structure was left to the auspices of famed seventeenth-century Dutch architect Jacob van Campen.
 Though it’s difficult to tell now, the entire building was made of gleaming white stone.
 Due to weathering, it now appears to be a brownish/gray.
-It was built to be the city hall for the magistrates of Amsterdam and they opened the first section in 1655.
+It was built to be the city hall for the magistrates of Amsterdam, and they opened the first section in 1655.

-Through the centuries, the building has been known not only for its size and beautiful exterior but also for what’s inside the Royal Palace.
+Through the centuries, the building has been known not only for its size and beautiful exterior, but also for what’s inside the Royal Palace.
 After it was built, famous sculptors and painters were brought to Amsterdam to create masterpieces to be exhibited there, so it’s not unusual to find paintings by Rembrandt or other greats inside the Royal Palace.
-The theme of the décor was said to be designed to reflect the power of Amsterdam and the Dutch Republic.
+The theme of the decor was said to be designed to reflect the power of Amsterdam and the Dutch Republic.